Human Resource Administration (HRA)

 It is essential for Human Resource professionals to have business acumen as a competency in order to be perceived as valuable business partners.
 This course addressees financial oversight and budget skills and aims to increase students’ knowledge of financial statements, cash flow, operating budget, cost-benefit analysis, and capital budgeting.
 The course will address financial reports, financial ratios, analysis and measurement tools, and ethical situations as a means to increase the student’s business acumen.
 In addition, the course focuses on understanding how those financial reports influence human capital decisions.

-This course offers an introduction to HR as a professional field of study, and discusses how HR fits into the workplace.
-The course presents theories and issues in the HR field, and it defines the HR practitioner as a change agent.
-The course places HR management in the context of organizational strategy and policy.
-And it defines the core competencies of HR professionals including recruitment, selection, and placement; job classifications and wage and benefits; employee relations, supervision, counseling, discipline, and employment law.
+This course offers an introduction to HR as a professional field of study, discusses how HR fits into the workplace, as well as possible career trajectories.
+Additionally, students will explore some of the differences in the HR function across the public, private and non-profit sectors.
+The course presents theories and issues in the HR field, and it defines the HR practitioner as a strategic partner and change agent.
+The course places HR functional management in the context of organizational strategy and policy while defining the core competencies of HR professionals including recruitment, retention, talent development, benefits design, and employee relations.
+All coursework is done through an equity and inclusion lens.

 HRA 4150 Human Resources Across Organizations (4 Credits)